LeCAR-Lab/dial-mpc/README.md

 # source /opt/ros/<ros-distro>/setup.bash # if using ROS2
 dial-mpc-real --example unitree_go2_seq_jump_deploy
 ```

 This will open a mujoco visualization window.
+The robot will slowly stand up.
+If the robot is squatting, manually lift the robot into a standing position.
 Verify that the robot states match the real world and are updating.

+You can supply additional arguments to `dial-mpc-real`:

+- `--custom-env`: custom environment definition.
+- `--network-interface`: override network interface configuration.
+- `--plugin`: custom localization plugin.

-In terminal 2, run
+Next, in terminal 2, run

 ```bash
 dial-mpc-plan --example unitree_go2_seq_jump_deploy